 A Personal Crisis

-It wasn't until many years later, when I was hit with a personal crisis that I started seeking him out.
+It wasn't until many years later, when I was hit with a personal crisis - I was going through a nasty divorce.
+That's the time I started seeking him out.
 He was my last resort.
 Sheer will power alone couldn't help me.
-I seek ed professional help but nothing came out of it.
+I sought professional help but nothing came out of it.
 I read self-help books that didn't do anything.
 Fr.
 Terry was my last card, and I didn't know where to find him.

 I Found Him